 Many traits are moving to a 2-piece structure which will allow for more flexible play and interesting decisions.

 Astral had issues.
 The concept of easily starring up your entire team is incredibly fun, but the optimal use of the trait has been running Astral 3 to three-star your desired mid-game carry (Varus and/or Nami).
 With this strategy, the core fantasy of Astral loot drops and golden armies was lost.
-This, in addition to some rather brutal bugs, had us rework Astral entirely.
+This, in addition to some rather brutal bugs, had us rework Astral entirely to

 About Guild.
 This is basically a small buff to Guild 1 through 3, then a progressively larger nerf to Guild 4 through 8 due to Zippy making those breakpoints easier to access.

 With changes to Astral making it more econ focused, and Lagoon entering the fray as another econ-adjacent trait, Pirate (Mirage) has had significant changes to the drops later on in the trait.
 This is a buff that will keep Pirate feeling like a high roll (especially at later breakpoints) that also feels different from similar econ traits.

 Many Tempest units didn't care about the Attack Speed buff.
 By changing it to a damage amplification, the trait becomes more useful for all units, and maybe, just maybe, we’ll get to see some Tempest vertical play!
 Also, get ready for some super-powered Ao Shin casts if you do end up running Tempest vertical.